Craft Breweries in Baltimore

 Peabody Heights Brewery

 Situated in Waverly on the site of the former Oriole Park No. 5 from the early 1900s, and home of Baltimore craft staples like Astrodon (a hazy IPA named after the Maryland state dinosaur) and Mr. Trash Wheel’s Lost Python Ale, Peabody Heights Brewery is more than just a place to enjoy delicious craft beer.
 Peabody Heights takes pride in serving as a hub for community engagement with a packed events calendar, including trivia, comedy and live music.
+Plus the brewery is home to The Dugout Arcade which houses more than 45 arcade games and pinball machines curated by Save Point.

 Union Craft Brewing